seandadonntech/age-cal/README.md

 # simple js program to calculate what year you were born
+## installion
+this code can be ran on any browser or in a code editor with nodejs
 ## usage
 ```javascript
 const now = 2023;// enter currect year